nickovs/contained/README.md

 both UID and GID default to 65534, the value for `nobody`.
 * `CONTAINER_CPU_LIMIT` may be set to a floating point value for the maximum share of CPU cores that the code can use before being throttled.
-A zero value (or the variable not being set) means to explicit limit is applied.
+A zero value (or the variable not being set) means no explicit limit is applied.
 * `MAX_CONTAINER_RUN_TIME` may be set to an integer number of seconds to cap the execution time for a container.
 This represents the elapsed time,